 When comparing SteamOS vs Peppermint Linux OS, the Slant community recommends Peppermint Linux OS for most people.
 In the question“What are the best Linux distributions for desktops?”
-Peppermint Linux OS is ranked 21st while SteamOS is ranked 39th.
+Peppermint Linux OS is ranked 31st while SteamOS is ranked 39th.
+The most important reason people chose Peppermint Linux OS is:

 Ranked in these QuestionsQuestion Ranking